Click to download: National Curriculum

 Both of these are needed in order to make sufficient progress in reading.

-All children have explicit phonics lessons throughout their first three years at school, starting from Reception in order to ensure they have enough time to become secure with their decoding skills.
+All children have explicit phonics lessons throughout their first two years at school, starting from Reception in order to ensure they have enough time to become secure with their decoding skills.
 Our reading scheme supports phonics teaching.
-Books are sent home which corresponds to the sound/level that is currently being learned.
+Books are sent home which corresponds to the sound/phase that is currently being learnt.

 Comprehension skills are developed in individual (EY) and guided (KS1 and KS2) reading sessions through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction within English lessons.
 Within guided reading and English, children read widely a range of fiction and non-fiction texts to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, and to gain knowledge across the curriculum.